samsonhumber/w9_frontend-project-room-21-sam/README.md

 ### Searchbar

 The `Searchbar` currently allows users to search for a bootcamper by name.
 When the search button is clicked clicked, the component sends a GET request to retrieve relevant entries in the database, and will show any which match on-screen.
 Please refer to the back-end routing for the error-handling currently in place for this search function.

+### Hooks

+The `Hooks` folder contains the abstracted functions that handles states.
+They change states depending on the useEffects within the `app.js`.
+They are asynchronous functions that fetch our data from the API.

 ### Other Files